Para leer este hoja informativa en español, presione aquí .

 In other words, you CANNOT get HIV by touching or hugging someone who is living with HIV, kissing someone living with HIV, or by using a toilet also used by someone living with HIV.

-There is currently neither a vaccine nor a cure for HIV.
+There is neither a vaccine nor a cure for HIV.
 The best way to prevent HIV is to use consistent prevention methods, including safer sex (choosing low- or no-risk activities, using condoms, taking PrEP ) and using sterile needles (for drugs, hormones or tattoos).
-For more information, see The Well Project's article on AIDS Vaccines .
+For more information, see our fact sheet on HIV Vaccines .

 As you learn more about HIV, you may find these articles helpful: